Pork Fried Rice Gets a Full Meal on the Table in 15 Minutes

 Cook10 minutes

 A quick skillet of fried rice is one of the easiest, most satisfying ways to transform leftover rice into a complete meal.
 Here, we’ve added crumbles of ground pork, a couple of eggs, and whatever vegetable you’ve got in the freezer to create a winning dinner the whole family will enjoy.
+Here’s how to make it.

-Leftover Rice Makes the Best Fried Rice
+Why Leftover Rice Is Best for Fried Rice

 If you’ve read our guide to cooking fried rice you know that old, cooked rice is actually a better choice for fried rice than starting with a pot of freshly cooked rice.
 This goes for both white and brown rice.
 As the rice sits in the fridge, the grains begin to dry out, which means they’re much less likely to stick together or get gummy or soggy when stir-fried.